Nusiq/mcblend/docs/user_manual/conversion_rules/index.md

   a bone or a bone with cube respectively.
 2. A bone is converted into a bone unless it has no children and no parents.
 In this case it isn't converted at all.
-This behavior is to prevent the conversions of inverse kinematics bones.
+This behavior is to prevent the unnecessary exporting of inverse kinematics bones.
 3. An empty becomes a bone unless it has a parent but no children.
 In this case it creates a locator.
 4. Mesh without parent becomes a bone with a cube inside it.
 Mesh with a parent